Generalization Bounds for Noisy Iterative Algorithms Using Properties of Additive Noise Channels: Properties of Additive Noise Channels

+where $\mathsf{diam}(\mathcal{X}) \defined \sup_{\bx, \bx'\in \mathcal{X}} \|\bx - \bx'\|$ is the diameter of $\mathcal{X}$. \end{lemma} \begin{remark} In the next section, we use Lemma~\ref{lem::sdpi_diam} to incorporate a time-decaying factor into our generalization bounds.
+The function $\delta(A,m)$ in \eqref{eq::defn_delta_At} yields a closed-form expression of the decay factor.
+As mentioned earlier, our analysis is inspired by a line of works on privacy amplification by iterations \citep{feldman2018privacy,asoodeh2020privacy}.
+For example, \citet{feldman2018privacy} proved that passing two probability distributions through a noisy iterative algorithm would shrink their R{\'e}nyi divergence, leading to amplification for R{\'e}nyi differential privacy. \citet{asoodeh2020privacy} reformulated the definition of differential privacy by using the $\mathsf{E}_\gamma$ divergence, which is a certain $f$-divergence.
+They characterized the contraction coefficient of $\mathsf{E}_\gamma$ by generalizing Dobrushin's coefficient (see Section~3 in their paper).
+In this paper, we introduce a general framework for deriving generalization bounds through $f$-divergences.
+We leverage Dobrushin's coefficient since it upper bounds all other contraction coefficients for $f$-divergences. \end{remark}

 Computing $f$-information in general is intractable when the underlying distribution is unknown.
 Hence, we further upper bound the $f$-information in Lemma~\ref{lem::Bu20} by a quantity which is easier to compute.
 To achieve this goal, we introduce another property of additive noise channels.
 Specifically, let $\rY = \rX + m\rN$ and $\rY' = \rX' + m\rN$ be the output variables from the same additive noise channel with input variables $\rX$ and $\rX'$, respectively.
 Then the $f$-divergence in the output space can be upper bounded by the optimal transport cost in the input space. \begin{lemma} Let $\rN$ be a random variable which is independent of $(\rX,\rX')$.
-For $\bx, \bx' \in \Reals^d$ and $m > 0$, we define a cost function
+For $\bx, \bx' \in \Reals^d$ and $m > 0$, we define a cost function\footnote{Note that $\mathsf{C}_f(\bx, \bx'; m)$ is not necessarily a metric.}

 Then for any $m> 0$, we have

 Here $\mathbb{W}(P_{\rX}, P_{\rX'}; m)$ is the optimal transport cost:

 where the infimum is taken over all couplings (i.e., joint distributions) of the random variables $\rX$ and $\rX'$ with marginals $P_{\rX}$ and $P_{\rX'}$, respectively. \end{lemma} \begin{proof} See Appendix~\ref{append::gen_HWI}. \end{proof}